 Each independent casino review contains information on the games offered, the food and drink available within the casino as well as the many facilities available away from the gaming floor such as themed bars, lounges and sports areas.
 Each review also contains information on special events held by each casino, as well as the various customer reward programmes available to join.

 As well as providing useful information on each casino, we have also provided a comments section under each review.

-Looking for a casino close to your hotel?
-Click on any of the red balloons to highlight the closest casino in London to you, then click on the name of the casino to go straight to the in-depth review.
+Click on any of the red pins to highlight the closest casino in London to you, then click on the name of the casino to go straight to the in-depth review.